 Alerts and Announcements

-Vendor maintenance will be performed on the Student Information System (PeopleSoft and PeopleSoft Mobile) beginning at 7 p.m. on Saturday, July 25.
-This work is expected to last until 7 p.m. on Sunday, July 26.
+PeopleSoft and PeopleSoft Mobile will be unavailable during vendor maintenance scheduled for the Student Information System (PeopleSoft and PeopleSoft Mobile) between 7 p.m. on Saturday, June 26 and 7 p.m. on Sunday, June 27.

-Microsoft has announced security updates affecting Windows, Edge, Office, and more.
+Microsoft Corporation has announced security updates for June that affect Excel, Outlook, SharePoint, and more.

 Please upgrade to Microsoft Defender for Endpoint on University-owned devices or an alternative antivirus solution on personal devices.

 The Pitt Police will continue to receive calls at 412-624-2121 from any active phone and the ENS system will remain operational.